 Active Impaired and Impacted Stream Surveys

-Click here to access the brand new electronic version of the 2014 Impaired and Impacted Stream Survey!
-We’re hoping the new format will make it easier for districts to keep us posted on streams of concern in their area.
+Click here to access the electronic version of the 2015 Impaired and Impacted Stream Survey.
+We’re hoping this format will make it easier for districts to keep us posted on streams of concern in their area.

 You can also download a word version of the survey to help you prepare responses prior to completing the online form: